Frequently Asked Questions:

-- Scott Weingart is the Digital Humanities Specialist in the Dietrich College of Humanities and Social Sciences.
-He is a DH generalist, and offers consultations on text and network analysis, humanities data modeling, data visualization, and on scaling up DH projects.
+- Scott Weingart is the Program Director for Digital Humanities in the University Libraries.
+He is a DH generalist, and offers consultations on text and network analysis, humanities data modeling, data science & data visualization, and on scaling up DH projects.

 How can I find research partners?

 dSHARP is working to create methods for finding research partners in other colleges, schools, and departments around campus.
 If you’re interested in working with a member of the dSHARP team directly, check out our collaboration guidelines.